Secteur Telecommunications Eurogroup Consulting

 Searching for new sources of growth

-Just as general consumer networks are facing problems related to increasing demand for bandwidth and coverage, the emergence of new markets for connected objects is creating an opportunity to set up low-bandwidth telecom networks with more universal coverage and a worldwide footprint, possibly providing a source of growth for operators with high-point base stations or satellites.
+Just as general consumer networks are facing problems related to increasing demand for bandwidth and coverage, the emergence of new markets for connected objects is creating an opportunity to set up low-bandwidth telecom networks with increased universal coverage and a worldwide footprint, possibly providing a source of growth for operators with high-point base stations or satellites.
 These networks face issues such as the stabilization of technological choices, the concrete expression and design of user-based innovation, and the technical and operational capacity to provide new levels of secured communication.

 Indeed, aside from the network constraints it involves, exponential growth in the volume of data exchanged (+70% per annum), especially because of new uses of mobile Internet, is also a major asset for operators.
-Big data technologies, which encompass the collection, storage and analysis of information are opening up new opportunities like the use of data generated by the network, connection to platforms and to smart objects to produce added-value data or offer new services (connected cities, smart meters, traffic information in real time, the adaptation / optimisation of public-transport networks, visitor numbers at shopping centres and tourist locations, health chips, new, better-targeted service offers, etc.).
+Big Data technologies, which encompass the collection, storage and analysis of information are opening up new opportunities like the use of data generated by the network, connection to platforms and to smart objects to produce added-value data or offer new services (connected cities, smart meters, traffic information in real time, the adaptation / optimisation of public-transport networks, visitor numbers at shopping centres and tourist locations, health chips, new, better-targeted service offers, etc.).

 Grasping these opportunities means rapidly gaining a foothold in areas of growth by means of strategic partnerships and the development of appropriate internal skills.
-Given the context, the human and operational transformation (development of skills, modes of operation, occupations, etc.) of groups, particularly the historical operator, is a strategic issue in itself.

 L'offre Eurogroup Consulting - Telecommunications Eurogroup Consulting